JuaniRaggio/SimpleBrowser/README.md

 > [!NOTE]
-> The sample code is an extract from a class given by Franco Roman Meola @ITBA
+> The sample code is an extract from a lecture given by Franco Roman Meola
+> @ITBA

 # What you need to start a JavaFX project?